-For more than 57 years, the Joffrey Ballet School has remained on the forefront of American dance education.
+In more than fifty years of existence, the Joffrey Ballet School has remained on the forefront of American dance education.
 Graduates of the School have gone on to dance for major classical ballet companies, as well as for numerous modern and contemporary companies, both in the United States and abroad.
-Joffrey was the first to sanction rock music in a ballet company, beginning with his trailblazing “Astarte” in 1967 and then with “Billboards” set to “Prince’s” music.
-The Joffrey Ballet continued its rock ballets by Gerald Arpino, the company’s resident choreographer, as well as Twyla Tharp.
-Peter Pucci and Margo Sappington, both principal choreographers for the ballet, have taught and choreographed for the Joffrey Ballet School in the past three years.